niyahharvey/and102-lab4-starter/README.md

 The following **required** functionality is completed:

 - [x ]Campgrounds are displayed using the RecyclerView
-- [ ]Can navigate to the Campground Details screen
+- [ x]Can navigate to the Campground Details screen
 - [ x]Campground images are downloaded and displayed using Glide

 The following **optional** features are implemented: